Jan. 6 panel subpoenas Secret Service for erased texts

 Some details of that account were quickly disputed by those agents.
 Robert Engel, the agent who was driving the presidential SUV, and Trump security official Tony Ornato are willing to testify under oath that no agent was assaulted and Trump never lunged for the steering wheel, a person familiar with the matter told the AP.
 The person would not discuss the matter publicly and spoke on condition of anonymity.

-With evidence still emerging, the House Jan.
-6 committee on Friday officials scheduled its next hearing to take place Thursday in primetime.
-The 8 p.m. hearing, which is the eighth in a series that began in early June, will take a deeper look into the three-hour-plus stretch when Trump failed to act as a mob of supporters stormed the Capitol.
+With evidence still emerging, the Jan.
+6 committee has scheduled its next hearing to take place Thursday in prime time.
+The eighth in a series of hearings that began in early June will take a deeper look into the three-hour-plus stretch when Trump failed to act as a mob of supporters stormed the Capitol.

 It will be the first hearing in prime time since June 9, the first on the committee’s findings.
 That earlier hearing was viewed by 20 million people.